 How We Can Help

 The fact is, most college students take out a loan and incur a debt of some sort.
 So chances are, you might be considering a loan to help pay for your education or the education of someone you care about.
-But here’s the good news: The student debt crisis doesn’t have to be own personal scary story.
+But here’s the good news: The student debt crisis doesn’t have to be my own personal scary story.

 At Lift Credit, our goal is to give you the best financial services.
-That’s why we provide same day, personal loans to residents in Utah, Idaho, and Wisconsin.
+That’s why we provide same day, personal loans to residents in Utah, Idaho, and Missouri.
 No matter what your credit standing is, see how Lift Credit works and find out exactly how we can help you pay for your education.